 It is up to each organization to determine what technology solutions would best enhance their marketing efforts.
 A marketing resource management platform can provide a host of efficiencies for many industries, distribution models, and sizes.
 Keep in mind, however, you do not need to meet all the requirements in each category to realize the benefits.
 Just having the right distribution model or growth goals may be enough to consider how a system would be beneficial.

-If you think a MRM solution may be right for you, check out the S4 Marketing Resource Center from Suttle-Straus.
-Its user-friendly interface and customizable design make it an ideal solution for distributing marketing collateral.
+If you think a MRM solution may be right for you, check out the customized brand portals we build at Suttle-Straus.
+They have a user-friendly interface and customizable design tools that make it an ideal solution for distributing marketing collateral.